pragmatrix/granularity/README.md

 - [Adapton: Programming Language Abstractions for Incremental Computation](http://adapton.org/)
 - [salsa-rs/salsa: A generic framework for on-demand, incrementalized computation.
 Inspired by adapton, glimmer, and rustc's query system.](https://github.com/salsa-rs/salsa)

+The name of the repository just came to me.
+I imagine it could be a small bird.

+License: MIT